 - 14. Using a computer for political activity, self-employment or outside employment - 15.
 Using computer software in violation of license agreement - 16.
 Copying software licensed to or developed by Weber County.
 Bringing software from home computers to run on Weber County computers unless authorized in writing by the Director of Information Technology.
 Purchasing, moving, altering, or repairing computer equipment and wiring unless authorized by the Director of Information Technology - 17.
 Violating a safety rule or practice - 18.
 Using offensive language toward the public, county officers or employees - 19.
 Inattentiveness to work, failing to start work at the designated time, quitting work early, or leaving the job during working hours without prior authorization from the supervisor or department head - 20.
 Vending, soliciting, or collecting contributions on the county's time or premises without prior authorization - 21.
 Failure to comply with established county and department policies and procedures - 22.
 Unauthorized use of county vehicles, equipment or materials - 23.
 Operating a vehicle without the proper license or insurance - 24.
 Excessive absenteeism, tardiness or other violations of the Leave Practices policy - 25.
 Bringing to work, disseminating or displaying any materials that are offensive and which could give rise to or form the basis for the following types of employee or citizen complaints: a sexual harassment complaint, an allegation of a hostile work environment, a discrimination claim based on protected status or violation of a county policy; however, actions specifically authorized or protected by law are not a violation of policy - 26.
 Using notes, e-mail, voicemail, fax, text messaging, social media or the internet to harass or discriminate on the basis of sex, race, color, national origin, religion, age, disability, pregnancy, genetic information, sexual orientation, marital status, or gender identity; however, actions specifically authorized or protected by law are not a violation of policy - 27.
 Bringing to work or intentionally disseminating, forwarding or displaying sexually salacious materials, including intentional viewing of pornography in print or digital form or downloading pornography from the internet - 28.
 Engaging in intentional or unintentional acts contrary to public service, or acts that harm or would reasonably be expected to harm the reputation or image of the county or department - 29.
 Refusing to respond to an official request for factual information or impeding an internal investigation; however, actions specifically authorized or protected by law are not a violation of policy - 30.
-Knowingly receiving, accepting, taking, seeking or soliciting, directly or indirectly, any gift, compensation or loan for themselves or another if it tends to influence them in the discharge of duties.
-Exceptions are an occasional non-pecuniary gift having a value of less than \$50 or an award publicly presented in recognition of public service, or anything else allowed by law - 31.
+Violating the ethical behavior and conflict of interest provisions of this policy, as explained below - 31.
 Soliciting political support or contributions using county employees, funds, time or equipment - 32.
-Giving false or misleading statements, or misrepresenting or omitting material information to a supervisor or other person in a position of authority.
+Giving false or misleading statements, or misrepresenting or omitting material information to a supervisor or other person in a position of authority. - B. Additional Standards of Conduct for Supervisors: In addition to the standards of conduct for employees, supervisors are held to a higher standard of conduct to ensure that all employees are treated with respect and are able to work in an atmosphere conducive to fulfilling their job duties.
+Inappropriate and unprofessional behavior for supervisors includes, but is not limited to: